 Tighten Your Slip Knot

-Tip: You might want to know that in crochet the beginning slip knot is not usually counted as a stitch.
+Tip: In crochet, the beginning slip knot is not usually counted as a stitch.
 This differs from knitting, where the first slip knot does create a stitch.
-This can be helpful when you are first looking at crochet patterns, which typically tell you how many stitches to begin with in your foundation chain.
+This can be helpful when you are first looking at crochet patterns, which typically tell you how many stitches to begin within your foundation chain.